psycedelicAI/high-security-facility-concept/docs/operations/master-watcher-operations-model.md

 - system uncertainty is visible
 - manual fallback procedures are documented
 - device loss or display failure triggers review
+- reference markers have known registered positions
+- camera calibration confidence is visible
+- marker integrity can be reviewed
+- camera displacement can reduce calibration confidence
+- coordinate-based composite views distinguish confirmed and predicted information
+- spatial projection can be suspended when calibration is uncertain

 ---